A clothes theme is a great topic to do with your kids at any time of the year.

 Collect as many different kinds of clothes, shoes and hats as you can find and put them on a clothes rack or in a big dressing up box.

 Allow the kids to try different outfits on and at the end of the day have a fashion show.
 The rest of the class can be the audience.
-Don't forget to include some stuff for the boys to dress up in though!
+Don't forget to include some stuff for the boys to dress up in as well though!

 Laundry Role Play